tomtzook/frc-learn-docs/java/program-memory.md

 Line 6: we return the stack pointer to its original position before our code.

 <img width="254" height="157" alt="image" src="https://github.com/user-attachments/assets/b9df2f94-baf1-4480-90df-19290b955921" />

-> [!NOTE]
-> The example above is written in _NASM_ with _x86_ architecture and the intel syntax.
-> The code also removes use of registers for parameter passing and returning to demonstrate stack-only use.
-> The code also does not align stack access, which is typically necessary.

 You can see that we finished with the stack returning to its original state.
 This is exactly as intended, as the stack is meant to provide a _temporary_ space for data.
 The next call to a function in `main` will lead to a similar process, only differeing because the process is different.